 In all these events, the right SD-WAN tool can help ensure business goes on as usual.
 A network with SD-WAN capability sorts and prioritizes traffic, giving certain packets more priority than others.
 In other words, it knows that your main floor's voice data should get better treatment than someone browsing the web or streaming a movie while on break.

 The ability to hop between networks is another critical consideration.
-Most cloud-reliant contact centers will employ secondary and even tertiary connections as failover options.
+Most cloud-based contact centers will employ secondary and even tertiary connections as failover options.
 The right SD-WAN tool can check all these concurrent connections for the best possible path, bolstering call quality and providing a safeguard against interruption.
 If it sees one connection is down or not working at its best, it automatically goes with a better option.

 These factors come together to provide an extra layer of dependability and performance from all the business communications solutions a contact center might use.
 However, contact centers still using wired PBX should take note — if potential reliability concerns have kept you from realizing the many comparative benefits of cloud communications, SD-WAN tools can pave the way toward modernization.